 WARNING!
 Always wash hands after handling ammunition.
 See the "Ten Commandments of Firearm Safety," on page 2.

-To Fully Load the Firearm:
+To Load the Firearm:

 WARNING!
 Always check the cartridge for the correct designation before loading the firearm.
+Discharging an incorrect cartridge may cause property damage, personal injury and/or death.